kennyx46/smart-dapp/README.md

 Note: For proper app functioning you need to have metamask chrome extension installed.

-To run the app locally, please run 'yarn' and then 'yarn start'
+To run the app locally, please run `yarn` and then `yarn start`

+Generated readme:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).